Riccorl/transformers-embedder/README.md

 ### Model

-The `TransformersEmbedder` offer 2 ways to retrieve the embeddings:
+The `TransformersEmbedder` class offers 3 ways to get the embeddings:

+- `subword_pooling_strategy="sparse"`: computes the mean of the embeddings of the sub-tokens of each word (i.e. the embeddings of the sub-tokens are pooled together) using a sparse matrix multiplication.
+This strategy is the default one.
-- `return_words=True`: computes the mean of the embeddings of the sub-tokens of each word
+- `subword_pooling_strategy="scatter"`: computes the mean of the embeddings of the sub-tokens of each word using a scatter-gather operation.
+It is not deterministic, but it works with ONNX export.
-- `return_words=False`: returns the raw output of the transformer model without sub-token pooling
+- `subword_pooling_strategy="none"`: returns the raw output of the transformer model without sub-token pooling.

-There are also multiple type of outputs you can get using `pooling_strategy` parameter:
+There are also multiple type of outputs you can get using `layer_pooling_strategy` parameter:

 - `last`: returns the last hidden state of the transformer model
 - `concat`: returns the concatenation of the selected `output_layers` of the transformer model